Choosing a provider for highly specialized services

 Let me conclude this article with this final piece of advice: if your organization is considering hiring a very specialized service provider, always ask for references from other companies which are already using such services.
 Visit them if possible to get their perspective on issues they experienced and benefits they are getting from their services provider.

 When done right and early enough, this way of selecting a vendor will pay off in the form of lower risk and fewer surprises during your project.

-Grzegorz Fura is the Managing Director responsible for Services at Andea.
+Grzegorz is the VP of Services at Andea.
 His responsibilities include applications and solutions architecture, knowledge management and quality standards assurance.
-He has over 18 years of professional experience including 13 years at Apriso – a leading manufacturing software provider where he was recently managing a team of Solution Architects.
+He has over 20 years of professional experience including 13 years at Apriso – a leading manufacturing software provider where he was recently managing a team of Solution Architects.
 Grzegorz is recognized by customers as a trusted adviser and by his colleagues as an open minded, reliable and supportive manager and team player.
-Grzegorz has graduated from Rzeszow University of Technology where he received his MSc in Control and Computer Engineering.
+Grzegorz has graduated from Rzeszow University of Technology where he received his MSc in Control and Computer Engineering